 And you all may be Rulers of the Queen's Navee!"

 - Hayate and Reinforce are mostly confined to desk jobs in Magical Girl Lyrical Nanoha StrikerS.
 It's safer that way, since they both qualify for the Person of Mass Destruction trope.

-- They seem to have returned to the battlefield in Nanoha Force but Hayate's first CMOA in that series went awry and she got stabbed in process.
+- They seem to have returned to the battlefield in Magical Record Lyrical Nanoha Force but Hayate's first CMOA in that series went awry and she got stabbed in the process.

 - Alex Cazerne in Legend of Galactic Heroes is a logistics officer whose talents in organisation and management made him one of the core members of the Yang Fleet, and thus one of the main characters, even though he was never seen serving directly at the front lines.

 - The Kages in Naruto are generally this, although they do get a piece of the action every now and again.

 - Koenma in YuYu Hakusho is seen this way.

 - Salaakk of the Green Lantern Corps handles the day-to-day operations while the Guardians of the Universe focuses on the big stuff.
 However, he has shown he can fight when the situation demands it.